-- (1) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application. - (2) The Committee must notify the proposer and seconder in writing of its decision as soon as practicable after the decision is made. - (3) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (4) No reason need be given for the rejection of an application.
+- (1) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application. - (2) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (3) No reason need be given for the rejection of an application.